 Big Business Tax Breaks May Worsen Income Inequality

-Cities that lose the most revenue to tax abatements tend to be those with higher levels of income inequality.
+Cities that give away the most money in tax incentives tend to be those with greater levels of income inequality.

 Early this year, construction began on a $130 million luxury high-rise apartment building in St. Louis’ burgeoning Central West End neighborhood.
 The development will dramatically alter the area’s skyline, but the city won’t be reaping much tax revenue from it anytime soon.
 Local officials approved a 95 percent property tax abatement that will be in place for a decade, as well as an exemption from sales taxes on the construction costs of the project.